-There is still a large division between the small proportion of highly effective content and the vast amount of ineffective content.
-Jason Miller, Head of Content at Linkedin, gives his opinion on how marketers must aim to join the elite, who make content marketing count.
+There is still a large division between the small proportion of content that's highly effective and the vast amount that is ineffective.
+Jason Miller, head of content at LinkedIn, gives his views on how marketers can join the elite who make content marketing count.

 No doubt you’re familiar with the Rorschach test, when psychologists analyse your state of mind through the patterns that you see in abstract inkblots.
 I’ve got a Rorschach test of my own for content marketers.
 It involves looking at the following stat and seeing how it makes you feel: